-It’s easy to make your own Chipotles in Adobo Sauce using either store-bought or homemade Chipotle Peppers.
+Want to learn how to make Chipotles in Adobo Sauce in your kitchen?
+You can do it using either store-bought or homemade Chipotle Peppers.

 Since I just smoked and dried a bagful of jalapeno peppers to make my own Chipotle Peppers, I figured it would be fun to make my own Chipotles in Adobo.
-I found a few recipes on-line and and took the elements I liked from those recipes to create my own version of adobo sauce.
+I found a few adobo sauce recipes on-line and and took the elements I liked to create my own version.

 The recipe is actually super easy to make.
 Of course, you can certainly use store bought chipotle peppers instead of the homemade.

-I made a batch of Chipotles in Adobo about 3 weeks ago and have kept the jar in the refrigerator.
+I made a batch of Chipotles in Adobo about 3 weeks ago and put it into a canning jar that I keep in the refrigerator.
 The flavor of the peppers has just gotten better over the last few weeks and I’m really happy with the flavor of the sauce.
 To be honest, I kind of winged it with the sauce recipe, but it’s a keeper!

 - 1 cup tomato puree or chopped canned tomatoes

 - 3 tablespoons olive oil

 - 3 garlic cloves, minced or pressed through garlic press

 - 1 teaspoon kosher salt

 - 1/2 teaspoon black pepper